 USGS - SE Oahu

 We have one aerial survey per decade for much of Hawai'i beginning with the early 1950s.
 Approximately 10,000 aerial prints, dating from 1950-2000, were lost in flood, and most were replaced in digital format; 500 additional image files were purchased from NOAA after the flood with Hawaiian Collection funding.
-Our primary sources include photos issued by the United States Geological Survey (USGS), United States Department of Agriculture (USDA), National Oceanic Atmospheric Administration (NOAA) and the United States Navy.
+Our primary sources include photos issued by the United States Geological Survey (USGS), United States Department of Agriculture (USDA), and the National Oceanic Atmospheric Administration (NOAA).

 See the GIS Data & Imagery page for additional imagery resources.

 Aerial photos document the landscape by providing a bird's eye view at a certain point in time.
 Change analysis is faciliated by comparing aerials taken at various intervals and may be applied to:

 Aerial Photograph Resolution (UCSB Libraries)

 Tutorial: Fundamentals of Remote Sensing (Natural Resources Canada)

 Beginner's Guide to Landsat GeoCover Satellite Images (Geology.com)

 This tutorial will help you appreciate how different types of ground cover are represented on a Landsat GeoCover image.